MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Azure provides capabilities to increase the availability of virtual machines:
   - [Availability zones](/azure/availability-zones/az-overview) can help you achieve even higher levels of reliability by distributing VMs across physically separated datacenters within a region.
-  - [Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/overview) provide functionality for automatically scaling the number of virtual machines in a group.
+  - [Azure Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/overview) provide functionality for automatically scaling the number of virtual machines in a group.
 They also provide capabilities for monitoring instance health and automatically repairing [unhealthy instances](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-instance-repairs).
-  - [Flexible Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-orchestration-modes#scale-sets-with-flexible-orchestration) can help protect against network, disk, and power failures by distributing virtual machines across fault domains automatically.
+  - [Scale sets with flexible orchestration](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-orchestration-modes#scale-sets-with-flexible-orchestration) can help protect against network, disk, and power failures by automatically distributing virtual machines across fault domains.

 ### Design recommendations